tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

 a good mobile editing experience, an even better desktop editing experience, handles photos and video gracefully, and supports fully customized themes.

+{% update 2017-06 %}
+I partially rescind this recommendation.
+Tumblr's Android application and desktop interface are both quite buggy, especially on slow internet connections we had in remote places.
+Despite usable connections for Instagram, Facebook, and other media-upload capable sites/applications, Tumblr uploads consistently failed.
+And the mobile app's failure response is to indicate that it will try again "later" automatically, but at an unknown interval, _once._ A subsequent failure ends with an attempted-humorous but useless error message like, "Something annoying happened.
+Try again later."
+There is no way to see, change, or clear the failure retry queue; the best way to force a retry is to make a blank text post which causes both to be attempted immediately, then delete the blank post.

+Further, while the post date and time can be altered on the web, they can't be changed on the mobile app, and delayed uploads on mobile will be timestamped for the submission time, not the capture/writing time, so matching up post times with location timestamps was inconsistent until I could get my laptop to wifi to fix them.

+During the trip, I ditched Tumblr's video service altogether for a superior experience with Vimeo.
+At least Tumblr handled Vimeo embeds pretty well.

+That said, I haven't found a better alternative yet, but I'll be looking.
+{% endupdate %}

 ![Tumblr Dashboard][TDASH]

 [The frontend][TTHEME] loads the Mapbox map, pulls the route and current